Having bestowed their approval on Felipe VI, his people were anxious to hear what he had to say in his first Christmas speech.

 He spoke of common effort, of preserving the unity of the Spanish people in whose cultural diversity lies its strength, to regenerate the country’s political life and recover the faith in their institutions.
 He admitted that it wouldn’t be an easy task but he said that the key to success was in the people’s recovering their self-confidence and faith in a solidary, modern and profoundly democratic Spain.
 And he promised he would always be there with them in their endeavor.

-He closed his speech wishing everyone in the different languages spoken in Spain “Feliz Navidad, Eguberri on, Con Nadal, Boas Festas” on behalf of his wife Queen Letizia and their lovely daughters, Princess of Asturias Leonor and Infanta Sofia.
+He signed off wishing everyone in the different languages spoken in Spain “Feliz Navidad, Eguberri on, Con Nadal, Boas Festas” on behalf of his wife Queen Letizia and their lovely daughters, Princess of Asturias Leonor and Infanta Sofia.

 >Featured image/topmost photo: Coat of Arms of Spain